The Doctoral Study Programme Molecular and Cellular Biology, Genetics and Virology

 |Third Faculty of Medicine||RNDr.
 Jan Kovář, DrSc., Full Professoremail@example.com||+420 267 102 658||Department of Biochemistry, Cell and Molecular Biology, Ruská 2411/87, Praha 10 - Vinohrady,

 Prior to submitting the formal application for the study, the applicants are strongly recommended to contact some potential supervisor from one of our faculties or other co-operating institutions (see above) and to come to a preliminary agreement regarding the possibility of work on some doctoral project in the respective laboratory.
 Such potential supervisor is then more than welcome (even required by our Faculties of Medicine) to be present at the official admission interview.
-It is also strongly recommended to submit as a supplement to the application form (and other necessary requirements) a short but sufficiently cogent annotation of the proposed doctoral research project (including its preliminary title, name/surname of the supervisor and his/her place of work).
+It is also required to submit as a supplement to the application form (and other necessary requirements) a short but sufficiently cogent annotation of the proposed doctoral research project (including its preliminary title, name/surname of the supervisor and his/her place of work, a description of the project topic and its potential contributions to the respective scientific field).
 Be aware of the fact that the doctoral project must have a research character, i.e., it must pursuit some scientific problem, the solution of which will contribute to the advancement of the respective research field (it is not acceptable to base the doctoral project only on an introduction of new methods/technologies into the respective laboratory or on the mere characterization of some sample collection without any further scientific idea and purpose!).

 The official admission interviews take place once (in case of the Faculty of Science, twice) a year.
 The deadline for applications is usually at the end of April (in case of the second admission procedure at the Faculty of Science during December) and the admission interviews then take place usually at the end of June (in case of the second admission procedure at the Faculty of Science in January).
 The details of the admission procedure can slightly change between years; the current admission conditions and other information on the admission procedure can be always found at the web pages of the Charles University and the respective faculties (the Faculty of Science, the First, Second or Third (currently in Czech only) Faculties of Medicine).